ethanevans8965/TravelPal/NEXT_STEPS.md

 - Modular component structure with clear separation of concerns
 - Comprehensive error handling and edge case management
 - Performance-first approach with proper memoization
+- Reusable component design for charts and reports

 ### Performance Considerations

-- Lazy loading for large data sets and complex components
+- Lazy loading for chart components and complex visualizations
-- Memoization for expensive calculations and filtering operations
+- Memoization for expensive chart data calculations
 - Optimized re-renders with proper dependency arrays
-- Efficient data structures for filtering and searching
+- Efficient data structures for chart data processing
-- Virtualized lists for large expense collections (future consideration)
+- Virtualized lists for large datasets (implemented where needed)

 ---

-**Next Recommended Task**: Start with Task 4.4 (Financial Reports & Analytics) as it completes the core Finances hub functionality and provides valuable insights to users based on the comprehensive expense and budget data we now have.
+**Next Recommended Task**: Start with Enhanced Expense Management Features as it builds on the comprehensive expense system we've created and provides immediate user value for expense operations and management.